Calbabreaker/piano/frontend/README.md

 Then run `yarn dev` to launch watching development server.

-Finally, run `yarn build` to build into `public/build` folder for static html.
+Finally, run `yarn build` to build into `public/` folder that will contain the static html able to be put on any file server.